2025 Conference

 15:30 - 16:00Closing remarks/Awards

-The winner of the Reproducible Prize will be announced on Friday afternoon (30th of May) during the Closing remarks of the conference.
+The winners of the three prizes will be announced on Friday afternoon (30th of May) during the Closing remarks of the conference.

 • Matthew Adeoye (University of Warwick) - Bayesian Spatio-temporal Modelling for Infectious Disease Outbreak Detection